alombajoseph/alx-backend/0x02-i18n/README.md

 0x02. i18n
-it has the following tasks
+has the following tasks
 Tasks
 0. Basic Flask app
 mandatory
-Score: 0.0% (Checks completed: 0.0%)
+Score: 16.67% (Checks completed: 33.33%)
 First you will setup a basic Flask app in 0-app.py.
 Create a single / route and an index.html template that simply outputs “Welcome to Holberton” as page title (<title>) and “Hello world” as header (<h1>).

 Repo: